 Airbnb business model – Encapsulated

-Airbnb works on the power of contribution from the community and serves two verticals of customers – the hosts and the travellers.
-Hosts can list their private properties on the platform which can then be booked by travellers from all over the world.
+Airbnb works on the power of contribution from the community and serves two verticals of customers – the hosts and the travelers.
+Hosts can list their private properties on the platform which can then be booked by travelers from all over the world.
 The users can scroll through and find information and reviews on the hosts and amenities provided and make a choice.

 Airbnb provides an efficient platform for small-time property owners who are looking to rent out bed and breakfast properties.
-The company does not own places listed on the app and merely acts as a bridge between homeowners and travellers who are looking for a comfortable accommodation wherever they are.
+The company does not own places listed on the app and merely acts as a bridge between homeowners and travelers who are looking for comfortable accommodation wherever they are.

 How can you start your rental marketplace like Airbnb?